vlova/ts-monads-do-notation/readme.md

 1. Writing lint rule that denies side-effects in monad runners
 2. Providing a way to cache heavy computations (like `React.useMemo`).

+Another solution is to leverage typescript transformers.
+Typescript transformer can produce faster code comparing to naive monad runner.

 I took sources of the cloneable generator from the `redux-saga` package.
 There is also [immutagen](https://github.com/pelotom/immutagen) package.
 It does the same work but in another way.